alexperlmutter/alexperlmutter.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an accomplished epidemiologist, who specializes in the principled use and development of advanced causal inference methods for answering pharmacepideiological research questions in numerous therapeutic areas.
-In the real-world evidence space, I have designed and conducted dermatology and oncology studies, the latter being those on high-risk non-muscle invasive bladder and advanced non-small cell lung cancer.
-I am currently an Observational Research Manager at Amgen contributing to studies that shape the benefit/risk profile of our bone products.
+Alex currently works at Amgen, a large biotech company, where he supports the bone health franchises's generation of real-world evidence on the benefit:risk  profile of bone products and related regulatory engagements.
+Prior to joining Amgen, I was an epidemiologist at Target RWE, where I generated real-world evidence studies in the dermatology and oncology therapeutic areas.
 I received an MPH and a PhD in Epidemiology from Columbia University Mailman School of Public Health where I had formal training epidemiological methods with a primary focus on causal inference methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_july_24.pdf" "newtab" >}}CV{{< /staticref >}}.